ids/cluster-builder/index.md

 title:  Home
 ---

-Automated creation of container orchestration clusters for VMware environments.
-Using freely available tools and only an annotated Ansible inventory file _cluster-builder_ allows you to configure and deploy fleets of virtual machine cluster nodes into ESXi (and Fusion) VMware environments.
-Completely configured and ready to use for CaaS!
+##### Automating the Creation of Container Orchestration Clusters in VMware Environments

 ---

+Using freely available tools and only an annotated Ansible inventory file [cluster-builder](https://github.com/ids/cluster-builder) enables the configuration and deployment of fleets of VMware VMs to ESXi and Fusion hypervisors.

+---

-##### Auto-Magic: One Command...
+###### Auto-Magic: One Command...
 Cluster Deployed!

 <script src="https://asciinema.org/a/h32J527aKzUHHedqDA6KlQn0F.js" id="asciicast-h32J527aKzUHHedqDA6KlQn0F" async data-autoplay="true" data-size="small" data-speed="10"></script>